scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 * Confirm the database metrics are available in CloudWatch metrics.

-## Wipe out the Resources
+## Clean up the resources

-Resources should be removed in the following order
+When you need to remove the resources that you have created, remove the resources in the following order.

-* Uninstall Scalar DL installation
+* Scalar DL
-* Managed Node Group
+* Managed node group
 * EKS cluster
+* DynamoDB
-* Bastion
+* Bastion server
 * NAT gateway
 * VPC

 ### Uninstall Scalar DL

-You can uninstall Scalar DL installation with the following helm commands:
+You can uninstall Scalar DL installation with the following Helm commands:

    ```console
     # Uninstall loaded schema with a release name 'load-schema'